bobekryant/bobekryant.github.io/content/Crypto/time_of_day.md

 </center>

 <p>
-This abnormal performance holds in all types of markets, from individual stocks in various sectors to the equity indices.
+This abnormal performance holds in all types of traditional finance markets, from individual stocks in various sectors to the equity indices.
 Some hypothesis are that the after hours are when news (earnings, buyouts) comes out and these are typically bullish events.
-Others relate to the market microstructure and the fact that there are tighter <a href="https://www.cmegroup.com/education/files/eq-trading-hours.pdf" target="_blank">circuit breakers</a> after hours.
+Others believe that the market microstructure is the driving factor of these returns.
+The <a href="https://www.cmegroup.com/education/files/eq-trading-hours.pdf" target="_blank">circuit breakers</a> are tighter after hours.
-A more in-depth examination can be found in <a href="https://www.krannert.purdue.edu/faculty/hgulen/Day_and_Night.pdf" target="_blank">these</a> <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1625495" target="_blank">papers</a>.
+A more in-depth examination of this behavior can be found in <a href="https://www.krannert.purdue.edu/faculty/hgulen/Day_and_Night.pdf" target="_blank">these</a> <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1625495" target="_blank">papers</a>.
 </p>

 <h3>Crypto Sessions</h3>